 OFFICIAL TRAVEL INVOLVED

-The consultant may be expected to travel up to three countries, to TACRO three times, to HQ two times, and participate in two regional MICS workshops.
+The consultant may be expected to travel up to three countries to LAC three times, to HQ two times, and participate in two regional MICS workshops.
 Two visits to different locations worldwide may also be undertaken, within the context of development of MICS5 tools.

-ESTIMATED COST OF THE CONSULTANCY